stretcharm/PowerBI_Training/README.md

 	- Try to keep types correct as it can give you problems
 	- if a field is not a date or number and you want to to behave like one
 - Apply
-	- Powerbi loads the data and then applys all the changes we make
+	- Powerbi loads the data and then apply all the changes we make
 	- If we change the source then it will reapply the steps we added
 - Date field shows with data icon and automatically adds a hierarchy
 - Add date based line/bar